12 Affordable Art Journal Supplies

 Regardless, I do believe there are some basic supplies you can use to get a feel for art journaling and for the supplies available.
-Despite so many people’s different styles, techniques, visions, etc etc, there are some supplies that transcend all of that.
-I’ve created a short (but comprehensive) list of what I think are the most basic art journaling supplies to get you started.
+Despite so many people’s different styles, techniques, visions, etc etc, there are some art journal supplies that transcend all of that.
+I’ve created a short (but comprehensive) list of what I think are the most basic art journal supplies to get you started.
+These materials are universal, which means they are great for beginners all the way to advanced artists!
+All of my art journaling peers use some or all of these art journal supplies on a regular basis.

 1. A journal with thick(er) paper.
 Any journal with paper intended for mixed media works.
 I have used a variety of journals, but they all have one thing in common: thick pages.
 This is key if you want to use wet media (aka paint) as thin paper will not hold up to the moisture.
 My journals have included a sketchbook, an old photo album (hello black page!), an old book with pages glued together, and grocery bags.

 4. Small selection of craft acrylics in your favourite colours.
+Every one should have a couple bottles of acrylic paint in their art journal supplies.
 Choose ones that compliment each other and a bottle of black.
 Choosing paints can be so intimidating because there are SO many options.
 Like so many.
 It’s dizzying.
 I think the best way to get started is to go for the cheap stuff and to get your favourite colours.
 By getting the $0.99 bottles you have a lot less to lose if you end up buying a colour you later find to hate.
 These paints also dry very quick and very matte, so they are great for creating quickly, and will not cause your pages to stick together.
 As for colours, I am against picking a standard “set” of colours – like those sets you get from the store.
 If you have paint colours you hate or don’t feel inspired by, you will never use them or feel compelled to do so.
 Love blues?
 Grab some blues.
 Can’t get enough neons?
 Get some neons.
 Get your favourite colours, and try to get ones that compliment each other.
 This means that when you go to use them, they will already look great together on a page.
 Having a page that looks great after a few brushes of paint will motivate you to keep creating.
-If you find you love using acrylic (it’s my life blood), then it’s worth looking into student quality artist paints.
+If you find you love using acrylic (it’s my lifeblood), then it’s worth looking into student quality artist paints

 5. Set of sturdy paintbrushes.
 I would include a large flat wash brush, small flat brush, at least a small and large round, and a small detail brush.
 You’ll need a large flash brush for applying gesso, large amounts of paint, if you’re trying to cover a page, etc. Flat and round brushes create different strokes, so having two of each in different sizes is a good variety.
 One small detail brush, like a 01 round or a spotter are good if you want fine details in your pages.